jooby-dev/jooby-docs/docs/analog/parameter-types.md

 One of the [event types](../../basics.md#device-events).

 #### **enable_event**
-if need to check on event
+if need to check on the event

 #### **send_event**
-is need to send event in flash
+is needed to send the event in a flash

 #### **save_event**
-is need to store event in flash
+is needed to store events in flash

 ### Examples

-#### set hour data receive config to start send data from 03:00 with 4 records
+#### config event=0 to enable it and send but not to send

 | Field          | Value    | Hex    |
 | -------------- | -------- | ------ |